LoganNash/m13-git-collaboration/exercise-3/README.md

 # Exercise-3
 In this exercise, you'll practice creating and merging branches.
 You should complete this exercise by creating your own repository to work with.

-## Set up

-To set up the repository, take the following steps:

-- Create a new repository on GitHub with a `README.md` file.
-- Clone the repository to your machine

-## Making branches

 In this section, you'll create a new branch, and practice switching between branches.